unitaryfund/mitiq/docs/source/research.rst

 You can download the :download:`bibtex file <mitiq.bib>`.

-If you have developed new features for error mitigation, or found bugs in Mitiq, please consider `contributing <contributing.html>`_ your code.
+If you are considering implementing a new feature or bug fix for Mitiq, please check out some tips in `contributing <contributing.html>`_  to help make the contribution process easier.

 .. _code_data_mitiq_paper: